watem-sedem/watem-sedem/docs/choices.rst

 - :math:`S_g`: local slope (:math:`\frac{\text{m}}{\text{m}}`)

 Most studies using WaTEM/SEDEM use this method by Van Oost et al. (2000).
-It can be activated in CN-WS by setting
+It can be activated in WaTEM/SEDEM by setting
 *TC model* to 'VanOost2000' in the ini-file (mind the quotes):

 .. code-block:: ini